 Uni-Ball UM Signo White Gel Pen

-When I want to write white on a dark surface, I’ll use these gel pens.
+I’ll use these gel pens when I want to write white on a dark surface.
 I’ve explored a couple and this one is my favorite.
 Another one I’ve tried is the Sakura Gelly Roll pens in white.

 Pencils and Crayons for Art Journaling